c650/irc-bot-framework/README.md

 Use the following line to add the command to a bot:

+	#include "./Plugins/include/thing-plugin.hpp"
+	// ...
     some_bot.add_command( (IRC::CommandInterface*)(new Thing) );

+---
+### Method 2

+	// src/Plugins/thing.cpp

+	#include "../../IRCBot/include/command-interface.hpp"
+	#include "../../IRCBot/include/packet.hpp"

+	class Thing : public CommandInterface {

+	public:

+		Thing() : CommandInterface("trigger as a string for help menu", "description", /* whether or not admin privs are needed. */) {}

+		/* Note that constructors may specify parameters as needed. */

+		bool triggered(const Packet& p) {
+			/* what triggers the command */
+		}

+		void run(const Packet& p) {
+			/* what to do when command is triggered */
+		}

+	}

+	extern "C" IRC::CommandInterface* maker(IRC::Bot* b = nullptr) {
+		return (IRC::CommandInterface*)(new Thing);
+	}

+Compile it separately:

+	$ g++ -Os --std=c++17 -fPIC -rdynamic -shared -o ./bin/thing.so ./src/Plugins/thing.cpp

+Load it into the bot:

+	<you> @load ./bin/thing.so
+	<bot> Success

+You can also have the plugin loaded at bot startup by including it in the `"dynamic_commands"` array in your configuration JSON:

+	// ...
+	"bot" : {
+		"nick":"bot",
+		"pass":"",
+		"admins": [
+			"YOU"
+		],
+		"ignore" : [],
+		"recovery_sha256" : "SHA256 HASH OF PASSWORD",
+		"dynamic_commands" : [
+			"thing" // key
+		],
+		"dynamic_lib_path_prefix" : "./bin/"
+	},
+	// ...

+---

 To run the bot, information must be specified like it is in the [sample config](/sample-config.json).